 C2B- Customer-to-business eCommerce business model

 C2B is still a lesser-known eCommerce business model, but it is gaining prominence gradually.
 This type of business model is for customers selling products and services to a business.
-This eCommerce business model is similar to a sole proprietorship that usually serves a large business.
+This eCommerce business model is like a sole proprietorship that serves a large business.

 Let’s go through the key pros and cons of this business model.